lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-6.md

 - Configure the security groups of your EC2 instances and RDS to only allow traffic to and from port 443.
 ```

-> Use Secure Sockets Layer (SSL) to encrypt connections between your client applications and your Amazon RDS DB instances running Microsoft SQL Server.
+> [!NOTE] Use Secure Sockets Layer (SSL) to encrypt connections between your client applications and your Amazon RDS DB instances running Microsoft SQL Server.
 >
 > - Download the Amazon RDS Root CA certificate.
 Import the certificate to your servers and configure your application to use SSL to encrypt the connection to RDS.
 > - Force all connections to your DB instance to use SSL by setting the rds.force_ssl parameter to true.
 Once done, reboot your DB instance.